 "Trauma can impact an individual in many ways, and an individual's response to a traumatic event can vary.
 Circumstances of the event such as when, how, where, how often, and the responses of others can impact an individual's response.
 Children may experience symptoms related to brain development, learning, and behavior - all of which impact academic success." - Ohio Department of Education

-According to 2015-2016 data from the Kids Count Data Center, 27% of Ohio's children have experienced two or more adverse childhood experiences, or ACES.
+According to 2019-2020 data from the Kids Count Data Center, 20% of Ohio's children have experienced two or more adverse childhood experiences, or ACES.
+The national average for all children experiencing adverse childhood experiences is 18%.